-- 60. To add forwards on the same underlying stock, the net position must be determined based on the buying and selling positions. - 61.
-The addition of capital to the forwards on stock portfolio should consider long and short net positions and apply the correlation ratios determined in paragraph 49. - 62.
+- 61. The addition of the capital to the forwards on stocks should consider long and short net positions and apply the correlation ratios determined in paragraph 49.
+The correlation for liquidity established in paragraph 50, when necessary, should be applied. - 62.
 The Delta sensitivity for forwards on currencies are determined as follows: